rikkimax/twp-d/manuscript/content/environment/apply.md

 {pagebreak}

 ## Apply your knowledge
-The first application that you will apply your new knowledge to is a simple calculator.
+The first application that you will be applying your new knowledge to is a simple calculator.
 It will read in a few values via the command line arguments and output to standard output for the result.

 1. Start with a nice main function, along with importing ``std.stdio``.
 2. You will now need a new special function from ``std.conv`` called *to*.
 It is quite an advance one.
 So don't worry too much about how it is used.